MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 published: draft
 layout: post
 category: EventStore, Nancy
-title: Event Store - with examples in NancyFx
+title: When Nancy met Event Store
 ---

 There's a new kid on the document database block it it's name is [Event Store][0].
 Event store is an open source document database with a difference; it supports the concept of event sourcing.